THE PARADIGM SHIFT

 Future-Readiness

-The history of global health reveals a clear progression: from treatment to primary
+The history of global health reveals a clear progression: from treatment, to primary care, to public health, to prevention.

 The next step is unavoidable.